-- Taking funds from trading post till - Not turning in cash paid at check in - Taking items purchased for camp home for personal use either on time off or at the end of the camp season - False injury claims by a staff member or participant - Mismanagement of food ordering and not keeping inventory on hand within expectation along with overordering food or supplies - Unit in camp that has not paid or says "I am good for the money we owe you" - Trading post staff giving away product to gain favor with staff or campers - Staff consistently breaking items in the program area with no regard for replacement costs - Staff drivers who are not concerned with routine vehicle maintenance. - Staff "making do" with subpar equipment or not enough equipment to do the job properly.

-Internal Control Methods:

-- Daily review of the sales reconciliation reports for the trading post - Two-person count of all cash deposits and daily cash and receipt in the trading post - Reconciliation of each units' camps fees associated with camp attendance and proper documentation to the council office - Regular deposits made of the camp funds - Inventories of camp equipment before and at the closing of camp with attention toward those items purchased during the season - Quick response and proper handling of injuries and following proper reporting procedures (more details in Risk Management section) - Review of the food order against the expectations for the menu - Units must be paid in full to be at camp. - Regular inventory checks in the trading post with "hard counts" during the summer either scheduled or not. - Mechanism for replacement of broken items - Daily vehicle inspections by drivers (check oil, check tire pressure etc) - Develop a plan for staff to request needed items.
-Have a process in place to discard unusable items. - "Management by Walking Around" to review program supply use in the different areas of camp - Limits on who can purchase program items and how much can be spent without further approvals
+Say: At the end of the 10 minutes each group will present one or two concerns as well as the internal controls that are either already in place in the BSA or that you would seek to implement at your camp.
+Do: Give ten minutes for discussion.
+Hang two pieces of paper on wall - one for "Financial Concern" and the other for "Internal Control Methods" After 10 minutes, review list.
+Answers should include: Concerns: Taking funds from trading post till Not turning in cash paid at check in Taking items purchased for camp home for personal use either on time off or at the end of the camp season False injury claims by a staff member or participant Mismanagement of food ordering and not keeping inventory on hand within expectation along with overordering food or supplies Unit in camp that has not paid or says "I am good for the money we owe you" Trading post staff giving away product to gain favor with staff or campers Staff consistently breaking items in the program area with no regard for replacement costs Staff drivers who are not concerned with routine vehicle maintenance.
+Internal Control Methods: Daily review of the sales reconciliation reports for the trading post Two-person count of all cash deposits and daily cash and receipt in the trading post Reconciliation of each units' camps fees associated with camp attendance and proper documentation to the council office Regular deposits made of the camp funds Inventories of camp equipment before and at the closing of camp with attention toward those items purchased during the season Quick response and proper handling of injuries and following proper reporting procedures (more details in Risk Management section) Review of the food order against the expectations for the menu Units must be paid in full to be at camp.
+Regular inventory checks in the trading post with "hard counts" during the summer either scheduled or not.
+Mechanism for replacement of broken items Daily vehicle inspections by drivers (check oil, check tire pressure etc) Develop a plan for staff to request needed items.
+Have a process in place to discard unusable items.
+"Management by Walking Around" to review program supply use in the different areas of camp Limits on who can purchase program items and how much can be spent without further approvals